Parker Hughes Management Employee Handbook

 Acknowledgment of Receipt and Understanding

 This document, the Parker Hughes Management Employee Handbook (the "Handbook"), has been provided to you to familiarize you with the policies, procedures, and practices of Parker Hughes Management (the "Employer").
-By signing this acknowledgment, you confirm that you have received, read, and understand the Handbook, including, but not limited to, policies regarding Protected Characteristics, Reasonable Accommodation, Performance Improvement Plan (PIP), Sick Leave, Family and Medical Leave, Disability Leave, Pregnancy Disability Leave, Military Leave, Confidential Information, Intellectual Property, and the Social Media Policy.
+By signing the acknowledgment of receipt in your application, you confirmed that you received, read, and understand the Handbook, including, but not limited to, policies regarding Protected Characteristics, Reasonable Accommodation, Performance Improvement Plan (PIP), Sick Leave, Family and Medical Leave, Disability Leave, Pregnancy Disability Leave, Military Leave, Confidential Information, Intellectual Property, Termination of Employment, Unclaimed Wages, and the Social Media Policy.

 You acknowledge that it is your responsibility to comply with the policies and procedures contained within the Handbook and to seek clarification from the Employer on any policy or procedure you do not understand.